cabforum/smime/SBR.md

 If an Attestation is used as evidence for the validation of Individual identity attributes, then the reliability of the Attestation SHALL be verified according to [Section 3.2.8](#328-reliability-of-verification-sources).

+6. **Validation using an Enterprise RA record**

+An Enterprise RA issuing a Sponsor-validated Certificate SHALL validate all identity attributes of an Individual to be included in the Certificate.
+The Enterprise RA MAY rely upon existing internal records to validate Individual identity.

 ### 3.2.5 Non-verified subscriber information

 Subscriber information that has not been verified in accordance with these Requirements SHALL NOT be included in Publicly-Trusted S/MIME Certificates.